 Learning to trust

 One day as we were out on our errands, I parked beside a car.
 Written in the dust on the door of the other car were the words, ‘God is love.’
 Once again God’s subtle, quiet and humble message was coming through.
 He unveiled that it is His love that matters.
-We know that God is love, but we need to feel, sense and become conduits of His love.
+Yes, God is love, but we need to feel, sense and become conduits of His love.

 We need to, like Lawrence, lay down our lives in sacrifice so that the love of the Father can come through.
 However, first we need to know Jesus loves us; only then can we bring His love to others.
 By his humble acts, Lawrence taught Wanda and I about the love of God once again.
 Thanks to our sister’s act of sacrificial love, done in humility, we too have been shown mercy.
 The Father will know when our touch is soft enough; Jesus’ love flowing freely through His beloved to others.
 May we learn the lesson from the boma and become conduits of His sacrificial love.